Kaichao-Zheng/CITS5505-GroupProject/README.md

 ## Intro

-This `index.md` is a draft for GitHub preview while the project is in progress.
+**⚠️This `README.md` is a draft for GitHub preview while the project is in progress.**

-It will be replaced by a `README.md` to explain the project, as required by the project specification.
+It will be replaced by another `README.md` to explain the project, as required by the project specification.

 ## GitHub Repository

 https://github.com/Kaichao-Zheng/CITS5505-GroupProject

+⚠️**Please always work on `yourOwnBranch`, NOT on the `origin/main` branch, which should only be used for merging.**

+* The tutorial of `git` was covered in Lab 5.

 ## Group Members